There are some who will believe in Magic because they see it happen with their own eyes.

 Others would think that magic is fake because there is more than what meets the eye, but it is something one could achieve through sleight of hand or other secret methods.
 In other words, what you see with your eyes may not be true.

-Fact is, for most magic effects, the effect is focused on the visual element, and the audience experiences the magic through their visual senses.
+The fact is, for most magic effects, the focus is on the visual element, and the audience experiences the magic through their visual senses.

 What if you could add another element, the element of sound?

 Countless scientific experiments have shown that the sound of a bell chime is one of the most penetrating of sounds.
 Combined with rhythmic movements, it can directly pierce through to the depths of people's hearts through their sense of hearing.